 - Investigations are not usually required if the lesions are typical, not extensive and there is no suspicion of hearing loss or other middle ear disease.

-- Audiometry - if hearing loss is suspected.
+- Audiometry should be undertaken if hearing loss is suspected.

 Treatment is only required if there is hearing loss.

-- Hearing aids can be used, as with any form of conductive hearing loss.
+- Hearing aids can be beneficial, as with any form of conductive hearing loss.

 - Surgery for tympanosclerosis involves excision of the sclerotic areas and reconstruction of the ossicular chain.

-- There are various surgical procedures, and some involve 2-stage surgery.
+- There are various surgical procedures and some involve two-stage surgery.
 Reported success rates are variable.